MuRE-group/ANN_Reforming_Modeling/README.md

 A spreadsheet containing the raw experimental data used, not only for the model discrimination, but also for the parameter estimation.

 ### ```In_Silico.py```
-A python script for the in-silico data generation step that requires the following user-specified inputs:
+A Python script for the in-silico data generation step that requires the following user-specified inputs:
 - ***params_dict***: A dictionary with the names of the kinetic parameters (keys) and a np.array with the lower and upper boundaries (values).
 - ***instances_per_model***: Number of instances per model for which the conservation equation should be solved.
 - ***models***: A list of the models for which the conservation equation should be solved.
 Rate expressions of the specified models need to be updated in the conservation_eq function.